infernojs/inferno/docs/how-inferno-works.md

 # How Inferno Works
-To achieve it's performance advantages, Inferno builds the DOM differently than other JavaScript frameworks.
-Unlike many other frameworks, Inferno does not build and compare virtual DOMs.
+To achieve it's performance advantages, Inferno builds the DOM differently than other JavaScript libraries.
+Unlike many other libraries, Inferno does not build and compare virtual DOMs.

 ## Schemas